2014 Tourism Conference

 Thank you to all speakers and presenters for providing excellent educational material, to sponsors and exhibitors for helping us learn about new marketing opportunities and become more familiar with Minnesota attractions and events, and to attendees for making this conference even larger than last year (and that was a 10 year high!).

-Speakers that had PowerPoint presentations have or will be sending a copy to be posted on this website - check out the link below for the presentations currently offered!
+Speakers that had PowerPoint presentations have or will be sending a copy to be posted on this website - check out the Tourism Conference Speaker Presentations blue bar below for the presentations currently offered!

 Click here for photos of some conference highlights!

 Join in on conference chatter and share photos via Twitter, using #EMTConf14